 - Nuova Grammatica pratica della lingua Italiana (in Italiano A2-B2)

 - Italian Grammar in Use (In English, A1-B2)

 5. DON’T LIMIT YOURSELF TO THE LANGUAGE, LEARN THE CULTURE & LIFESTYLE

 The way we speak is the result of our culture and lifestyle, and the language we use shapes our thoughts and actions.
 Understanding a language is way easier when you know the culture.

-Last week I was at an International Language Event and and someone came over to say “come stai”?
-I was a little bit taken aback, as I was not sure whether he was talking to me or someone else in the room!
+Last week I was at an International Language Event, and someone came over to say “come stai”?
+I was a little bit taken aback, as I was unsure whether he was talking to me or someone else in the room!
 If you are not new to Italian culture, you already know that you can’t ask “come stai” as a way to greet and say politely “hello” in Italian.
-“Come stai” means indeed “come stai” and is the kind of question that you want to reserve for friends and family, not random strangers.
+“Come stai” means indeed “come stai” and is the kind of question you want to reserve for friends and family, not random strangers.

-This is one of many of examples I could give you on the topic.
-The gist of the matter is that, language goes hand in hand with culture.
+That’s one of many examples I could give you on the topic.
+The gist of the matter is that language goes hand in hand with culture.
 As living in a foreign country implies learning the local language, learning a foreign language means learning the connected culture.

 To get a grasp of the Italian culture and lifestyle, I would recommend reading in Italian or your native language some excellent books that have been written by foreign authors with a strong connection to Italy.
-I love learning about Italy through the eyes of foreign writers because they can easily detect what Italians take for granted.
+I love learning about Italy through foreign writers’ eyes because they can easily detect what Italians take for granted.